vitaly-t/iter-ops/benchmarks/README.md

 This library performs about 2x faster than `rxjs` synchronous pipeline.
 However, just as you add a single subscription in `rxjs` ( which is inevitable with `rxjs`), it drops performance further 2.5 times.
-So ultimately, this library can process iterables about 5 times faster than synchronous `rxjs`.
+So ultimately, this library can process syncronous iterables about 5 times faster than synchronous `rxjs`.

-For asycnronous iterables, we get the same performance against `rxjs` pipeline, and ~2x times real-world better performance, when we use subscriptions.
+For asycnronous iterables, we get about the same performance against `rxjs` asyncronous pipeline, and ~2x times real-world better performance, when we use subscriptions.